Pilot Eyes!

 Elrey B. Jeppesen

-Born in Lake Arthur, LA on January 28, 1907, Elrey Jeppesen landed once at Tucson on August 15, 1929 flying Alexander Eaglerock NC6314.
+Born in Lake Arthur, LA on January 28, 1907, Elrey Jeppesen landed once at Tucson on August 15, 1929 flying a Travel Air B-4000, S/N 1177.
 He had only been a pilot for two years or so.
-His airplane was an A-3 model with OX-5 engine.
-He was based at Dallas, TX and his itinerary that brought him to Tucson was from Portland, OR to Santa Monica, CA. He left nothing in the Register that suggested the purpose for his solo trip.
+He was based at Dallas, TX and his itinerary as outlined in the Register was from Portland, OR to Santa Monica, CA. He left nothing in the Register that suggested the purpose for his solo trip.

-Not long after his visit to Tucson, “Jepp”, as he was called, began a business that has had lasting and fundamental impact on the aviation community to this day.
+Not long after his landing at Tucson, “Jepp”, as he was called, began a business that has had lasting and fundamental impact on the aviation community to this day.
 His legacy is in aerial navigation and the charting that pilots use to fly from place to place.

 During his learning period he also took courses in photography, engineering and mathematics.
 He became adept at taking pictures from his airplane.
 In 1928, when he was 21, he worked for the Fairchild Aerial Surveys Company as manager of their foreign photographic mapping division, based in Mexico City.